menu icon

 Wasted Space #4: Back of Lower Cabinets.

-The solution for this Wasted Space: Add a roll-out drawer that mounts to the cabinet for frequently used items and uses the back of the cabinet shelf for things that are infrequently used or extra supplies.
-I made these baggies holders out of 4 inch PVC pipes and decorative adhesive paper.
-Install Pull out drawer in lower cabinets
+Add a roll-out drawer that mounts to the cabinet for frequently used items and utilizes the back of the cabinet shelf for infrequently used items or extra supplies.
+I made these baggie holders out of 4-inch PVC pipes and decorative adhesive paper.
+You can visit the DIY post below to see how I made them.

 Wasted Space #5: Lower cabinets with no shelves.